v2sCollections/City-of-Dreams/Mod Collections.md

 ![img](https://i.imgur.com/wAJUpeU.png)

 This is part of a series of Cosmetic Collections for Cyberpunk 2077 so you can easily download the version you want and play.
 All of my clothing Collections can be easily added to my City of Dreams (LITE) Collection.

+This version is based around the [KS Solo body](https://www.nexusmods.com/cyberpunk2077/mods/4813) and includes more than 600 Cosmetic Mods.

 ![img](https://i.imgur.com/wAJUpeU.png)